- Brand name

 If you are given too much (overdose)

-Immediately telephone your doctor, or the Poisons Information Centre (Australia: telephone 13 11 26) for advice or go to Accident and Emergency at your nearest hospital if you are not already in hospital, if you think you or anyone else may have been given too much OxyNorm injection or infusion.
+Immediately telephone your doctor, or the Poisons Information Centre (Australia: telephone 13 11 26) for advice or go to Accident and Emergency at your nearest hospital, if you think you or anyone else may have been given too much OxyNorm injection or infusion.

 Keep telephone numbers for these places handy.

-If someone is given an overdose they may experience difficulties in breathing, become drowsy and tired, lack muscle tone, have cold or clammy skin, have constricted pupils, have very low blood pressure or slow heart rate, and possibly may even become unconscious or die.
+Symptoms of an overdose may include: difficulties in breathing, become drowsy and tired, lack muscle tone, have cold or clammy skin, have constricted pupils, have very low blood pressure or slow heart rate, and possibly may even become unconscious or die.

 When seeking medical attention, take this leaflet, any remaining medicine or the empty ampoule if you still have it with you to show your doctor.
 Also tell them about any other medicines or alcohol which have been taken.